James Morrill (castaway): Film

-A film due to be released in 2022, The Wild One, is based on the story of Morrill and the people who took him in.
-It is directed by Australian filmmaker Nathan Colquhoun and stars Matt Oxley, John Jarratt and Marlena Law.
+A film that was meant to be released in 2022, The Wild One, is based on the story of Morrill and the people who took him in.
+It is directed by Australian film maker Nathan Colquhoun and stars Matt Oxley, John Jarratt and Marlena Law.

+Australian survival expert Mike Atkinson's film 'Modern Day Castaway' is loosely based on Morrill's experience, where Atkinson attempts to sail from Morrill's landing point to a rescue haven on Booby Island.